 A Renewed Concept

-Raincode Legacy Compilers (COBOL and PL/I) were designed from the ground up as legacy compilers, as opposed to development compilers, in recognition of the fact that they will be used far more often to compile existing portfolios than newly developed code.
+Raincode Legacy Compilers were designed from the ground up as legacy compilers, as opposed to development compilers, in recognition of the fact that they will be used far more often to compile existing portfolios than newly developed code.

-The Raincode ASM370 compiler for .NET allows you to port, maintain and even debug your assembler code under .NET.
+The Raincode ASM370 compiler for .NET and .NET Core allows you to port, maintain and even debug your assembler code under .NET and .NET Core environment

 The JCL Interpreter is aimed at making the transition to the .NET platform as smooth and as painless as possible